 - Fever or chills indicating possible infection

-Early detection and intervention can prevent more serious health concerns and support a smooth recovery.
+Early detection and intervention can prevent more serious health concerns and support a smooth recovery, especially if you notice symptoms such as leg pain or swelling that may signal the link between peripheral artery disease and leg swelling.

 Long-Term Recovery and Lifestyle Changes